advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 ... it is possible to end up with some kind of "intelligence".
 Obviously, it is not a human-like intelligence but merely an optimization algorithm (more on this later).

-A first attempt to approximate encode this effect on the [Traveling Salesman Problem](https://github.com/advancedresearch/observer_selection_effects/blob/master/papers-wip/learning-from-randomness.pdf).
+I did a first attempt to approximately encode this effect on the [Traveling Salesman Problem](https://github.com/advancedresearch/observer_selection_effects/blob/master/papers-wip/learning-from-randomness.pdf).
 There is a layered inference of intepretation to understand exactly why you compute this factor and add them together for random routes, and why this is done for pairs of cities, but I hope to explain this better later on.
-Wish I had more mathematical proofs for the transition from the original concept to the algorithm, but I have not figured out to express it better than using words in natural language.
+Wish I had more mathematical proofs for the transition from the original concept to the algorithm, but I have not figured out how to express it better than using words in natural language.
-I have done an Dyon implementation of this algorithm that will be added to the repo.
+I have done a Dyon implementation of this algorithm that will be added to the repo.

 There are other proofs that I have done previously and would like to add, which is about: